open-sauced/intro/CONTRIBUTING.md

 ### Running the Project Locally

-It's essential to run the project locally to see your changes in real time and test them thoroughly when you're contributing.
+Running the project locally is essential to see your changes in real-time and test them thoroughly when you're contributing.

 We recommend one of these two methods for running the project on your local machine: